yak4995/finance-manager/README.md

 In resolvers, that import GQL types, we import them from src/infrastructure/graphql.schema.generated.ts, that will be created by NestJS GraphQLModule from src/infrastructure/ui/schema.graphql (graphql types for UI) when you run "npm i".

+Logging via ELK:

+If you want provide logging via ELK stack, you already have ElasticSearch and Kibana in docker-compose.
+But Filebeat and Logstash you need install manually.
+There are some config files, which you could replace instead of defaults.
+They are in "filebeat config examples" and "logstash config examples" dirs.

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="320" alt="Nest Logo" /></a>
 </p>